bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 ### LAN

 Stands for Local Area Network.
 A LAN is a network spanning a relatively small area, usually limited to one building or a group of buildings.
-LAN's are often used by organizations that need their own network such as offices and educational institutions.
-Two or more LAN's connected together make up a WAN.
+LAN’s are often used by organizations that need their own network such as offices and educational institutions.
+Two or more LAN’s connected together make up a WAN.

 ### Link